Installation¶

 Database Backup and Restore¶

 It is a good idea create database backups on regular basis.
 Especially before upgrading to a newer GDS version a backup is recommended.
+The specific procedure depends on the database backend chosen:

 Backup¶